MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-data-upload.md

 To ensure that Fraud Protection can correctly interpret the files that you upload, make sure that the files meet the following requirements, and that they follow the [required schemas](schema.md):

-- To find and submit your local files, use the **Upload** button.
-After a successful upload, select **Generate Reports**.
+- To find and submit your local files, select **Upload**.
 Every file must be uploaded before you process the data.
+- To generate a report after a successful data upload, select **Generate Reports**.
-- To upload additional data, select **Reupload** to submit more files, and then process the new files.
-You can also select **Delete** to remove data files.
+- To upload additional data or submit more files, select **Reupload**, and then process the new files.
+- To remove data files, select **Delete** .